ljason18/Code-Runner/README.md

 The program enables syntax highlighting by utilizing a code editor from [CodeMirror](https://codemirror.net)

+The program supports providing inputs to the programs by reading from standard input (stdin).

 ## Development Scope
 This project is currently configured for **local development only**.
 Key aspects are:
 - CORS Policy: Requests are restricted to localhost (127.0.0.1)